ChelovekHe/ild-cnn/python/README.md

 Output: bmp of scan images with predicted labels in "predict"/<patient>/"predicted_results" and ROI predictlog.txt in "predict" with statistics on labels and error messages if any.
-Parameter to enhance contrast (all in 0 255): "contrast" (default = True) at beginning of file
+Parameter to enhance contrast (all in 0 255): "contrast" (default = True) at beginning of file Add superposition of txt roi  from sroi directory if exists in visualization

 	genepatchFromScan.py
 ### Description: